SuperOfficeDocs/superoffice-docs/docs/api/contact/services/list-interests-for-contact-services.md

 ---
-# Mandatory fields.
+title: list_contact_interests_ws
-title: list_contact_interests_ws       # (Required) Very important for SEO.
+description: How to list all selected interests for a contact using services
-description: How to list all selected interests for a contact using services # (Required) Important for SEO.
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 06-24.2016
+so.date: 06.24.2016
 keywords: interest
 so.topic: howto            # article, howto, reference, concept, guide